street-lab-tech/Accessibility-Guidelines/Guidelines/Ergonomics/ergonomic-guidance-on-auditory-presentation-of-information.md

 [← Back](../ergonomics.md)

-# Ergonomic guidance on auditory presentation of information
+# Sub-Guideline: Ergonomic guidance on auditory presentation of information

 **Definition:** Auditory information is presented in a way that aligns with human auditory perception, capabilities, and comfort.